awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ;
 ```

-The following example shows the same information, but is restricted to 2018 transactions and assumes all buyers paid their invoices:
+The following example shows the same information, but is restricted to 2018 transactions and assumes all buyers paid their invoices\.

 ```
 SELECT sum(amount) FROM billing_event